LaSalle County License Hearing Guide

 How to Prepare

-Proper preparation is essential for a successful ALR hearing.
+Proper preparation is crucial for a successful ALR hearing.

-• Understand what you can challenge: You can challenge several aspects of the DPS's case, including:
+- Understand What You Can Challenge: You can challenge various aspects of the DPS's case, including:

-• Whether the police had reasonable suspicion to stop you.
+- Whether the officer had reasonable suspicion to stop you.

-• Whether the police had probable cause to arrest you for DUI.
+- Whether the officer had probable cause to arrest you for DUI.

 Possible Outcomes

-• Restricted/hardship license granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes.
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or occupational license, allowing you to drive for essential purposes.

 Hardship/Restricted License in Texas

-• IID requirement: Depending on the circumstances of your case, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.
+- IID Requirement: Depending on the circumstances of your case, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back